 Those gazettes sent to the above countries and organizations include PAJ (Patent Abstracts of Japan), which has become a project of NCIPI since October 2004.

 Medium allowed for filing applications

-CD-R or floppy disc may be used in case of emergency.
+CD-R or flexible disc may be used in case of emergency.

 See 5th item of Paragraph II and 1st and second items of Paragraph VII.

 VIII.
 Other relevant matters concerning education and training in, and promotion of, the use of patent information, including technical assistance to developing countries